W. Thomas West

 Walter Thomas West (born May 14, 1943) was a Major General in the U.S. Air Force.
 His last post was to serve as the Commander of the 19th Air Force, Air Education and Training Command at Randolph Air Force Base in Texas.
+Prior to that position, he served Deputy Director for operations for the U.S. Pacific Command, and as Commander of the 57th Fighter Weapons Wing at Nellis Air Force Base in Nevada.

-Prior to that position he served Deputy Director for operations for the U.S. Pacific Command, and as Commander of the 57th Fighter Weapons Wing at Nellis Air Force Base in Nevada.
+During his career, West completed over 3500 flight hours (of which 343 were combat hours) piloting aircraft such as the A-7 and the F-100.
+Additionally, he served as a commander of both F-4 and F-16 units.
+West's awards include the Distinguished Flying Cross, the Presidential Unit Citation, and the Defense Superior Service Medal.